SirCotare/aska-dedicated-server/README.md

 - Sever quits/disconnects after a few minutes without any players.
 - Savegame id will reset and a new save will be created. (even though the old save is still there)
+- Still some xvfb/wine issues.
+If you encounter any please report them in the issues section with logs and specs so we can have a look.

 ## Docker Run